hoffmben/hoffmben.github.io/aboutme.md

 <ul class="fa-ul">
 <li><span class="fa-li"><i class="fa fa-briefcase" aria-hidden="true"></i></span>
 I'm currently working for the data consultancy, Data Clymer.
-My focus has been on providing scalabe and event based ELT solutions using PySpark, AWS, AWS Lambda, and terraform.
-I work with clients to ensure the solutions are cost effective across the whole ELT pipeline from infrustructure to pipeline development.
+My focus has been on providing scalable and event based ELT solutions using PySpark, AWS, AWS Lambda, and terraform.
+I work with clients to ensure the solutions are cost effective across the whole ELT pipeline from infrastructure to pipeline development.
 Certified in Databricks and Matillion.
 </li>
 <br>
 <li><span class="fa-li"><i class="fa fa-bicycle" aria-hidden="true"></i></span>